multiversx/mx-specs/LKMEX-whitelist/whitelist_request_template.md

 The project has to make a pull-request in the current repository, where he adds a new file in the LKMEX-whitelist folder by filling in the current template document.
 The name of the document should be the name of the project.

+Note: the will lose the transfer role after you make an upgrade on the contract.
+The projects needs to make a new pull request, where he updates the new code of the smart contract and explains the changes.

 ## Name of project
 [Fill in]